RobloxAPI/roar/site/content/search.md

 When at least one `list:` selector is included, the search results are altered to display the values of entity fields instead of the entities themselves.

+The score of each value is the sum of scores of the aggregated entity results for that value.

 If the remaining query is empty (that is, the entire query is just list selectors), then all entities are selected.

 <dl>
 {{%selector id="list" text="list:"%}}

 Lists all available fields for entities matching the rest of the query.
-The score is the number of entities having the field.
 Each result can be used as a value of the list selector.

 {{%/selector%}}